 There are sound tech’s who are great and there are those who are not.
 The difference is the great ones survived the dip.
-Seth Godin wrote a book about the dip and in reading this book, I discovered many of us have fallen prey to the dip in all parts of our lives.
+Seth Godin wrote a book about the dip and in reading it, I discovered many of us have fallen prey to the dip in all parts of our lives.
 But it’s the area of audio where most of us can relate.

-The dip is simply described as the point in which an effort produces lesser results than previously experienced and where in if the person continues working on that effort, the quality of results will eventually skyrocket.
+The dip is simply described as the point in which an effort produces lesser results than previously experienced and wherein if the person continues working on that effort, the quality of results will eventually skyrocket.
 Or just look at this picture:

 You find yourself in the dip.

-The dip is the place where most people quit.
+The dip is the place where most people quit learning.
 You could close your book, stop reading the audio magazines and web sites, and say to yourself “this is the best I can do.”
 For many of us, we experience the dip in a hobby like playing tennis or golf or chess.
-We reach a point where we say “well, I’m not going to the be the number one seed tennis star so I should just be happy with where I am.”
+We reach a point where we say “well, I’m not going to the be the number one tennis star so I should just be happy with where I am.”
 That’s jolly good and all but that means you can’t experience the rapid increase in results if you would have worked through the dip.

 Let me talk practicality.
 Let’s say you’ve got the foundational audio knowledge down pat and now you’re in the dip.
 What do you do?
 You have a few choices: